 - The supplier selection process isn’t transparent.

-Companies should decide what type of internal controls to implement for each risk based on the likelihood that the risk will occur and the amount of financial loss if the risk does occur.
+Companies should decide what type of internal controls to implement for each risk based on the likelihood of the risk and the amount of financial loss if the risk does occur.

-The likelihood and the impact of a risk can be high, medium, or low.
-A company that thinks it’s highly likely that a certain risk will occur and cause significant financial loss should implement highly effective internal controls.
+A risk’s likelihood and impact can be high, medium, or low.
+A company that thinks it’s highly likely that a particular risk will occur and cause significant financial loss should implement highly effective internal controls.

-Companies develop internal controls to manage areas that are inherently risky.
+Companies develop internal controls to manage inherently risky areas.
 An organization might implement internal controls to decrease the risk that payables are understated.

 Examples of such internal controls include: